henniggroup/MPInterfaces/README.rst

    export CC=gcc

-   Note: *Don't use gcc if the already available numpy/scipy packages were setup using intel MKL*
+   Note: *Skip this step if the already available numpy/scipy packages were setup using intel MKL or if you are using Clang compiler suite on OSX*

 3. Unless you have admin privilege on the machine you are installing, it is better to install this package and all its dependencies in a virtual environment.